karuvally/karuvally.github.io/_posts/2017-01-22-favorite-commands.md

 Want an extremely lightweight web server?
 Your search ends here.

 mps-youtube [mpsyt]
-Search and play audios of youtube videos right from terminal
+Search and stream youtube audio (yeah) right from the terminal

 pgrep [pgrep]
-If you do pgrep "prcess_name", it will return the respective PID... sweet :D
+Returns the PID of a process.
+Thats about it.

 pkill [pkill]
 Kill processes using their names, very useful for systems without killall